 There are usually no restrictions on using the funds drawn from a HELOC.
 Even better, you’re not obligated to withdraw the entire amount and only pay interest on what you borrow.

+When you’re considering applying for a Home Equity Line of Credit (HELOC), understanding the essential qualifications is vital.
 The lender determines the eligibility criteria, but you should meet these guidelines to qualify:

 - Have a credit score of at least 620